Amended and restated as of May 6, 2017.

 - Board members shall serve a term as members of the board of four (4) years with the first day of service being measured from the beginning of the fiscal year of the college.
 All members of the board other than young alumni trustees and those serving ex officio shall be divided into four classes so that the terms of approximately one-fourth of those members of the board shall expire each year.

 - One young alumni trustee shall be selected each year from the then senior class of the college and shall be elected by the board in accordance with procedures established by the board.
 Each young alumni trustee shall serve one (1) two-year term as a member of the board with the first day of service being measured from the beginning of the fiscal year of the college.
-The election of any young alumni trustee shall not become effective unless or until the person graduates in the spring semester of the academic year in which s/he is elected.
+The election of any young alumni trustee shall not become effective unless or until the person graduates in the spring semester of the academic year in which that person is elected.
 Before any young alumni trustee shall be eligible for service as a member of the board, there shall be a break in board service of at least one (1) year.

 - Notwithstanding any language in this section to the contrary, the president and immediate past president of the alumni council each shall serve a two-year term on the board.